 As temperatures continue to rise and heat waves become more common, plants and crops will be at risk for molds like fusarium, which produce harmful toxins.
 When crops ravaged by drought then experience heavy rainfall, the plants accumulate hydrogen cyanide, or prussic acid, used in chemical warfare to interfere with respiratory function.

 Warmer temperatures and heat waves can result in heat stress to poultry and livestock, particularly dairy cows, which are sensitive to heat.
 Heat stress can result in reduced fertility, productivity, and appetite, as well as increased vulnerability to disease.
-In Indiana, by mid-century, days with heat stress events are likely to jump by 117–147%, and the length of may double.
+In Indiana, by mid-century, days with heat stress events are likely to jump by 117% to 147%, and the length of may double.

 West African countries like Ghana, a large producer of quality cocoa, are only going to get hotter due to heat waves and drought.
 Cocoa production plummets, and the quality of chocolate declines as temperatures rise.
 Like many other products, chocolate will become more scarce, but you can still get your chocolate fix (if you can afford it).